Ulta Beauty: Locations

-Ulta Beauty only operates in the United States of America.
-As of January 28, 2023, Ulta had some 1,355 stores across all 50 states, with about 250 of those stores located inside Target stores.
-Ulta Beauty had 168 retail locations across California, the highest number of any state.
-Ulta Beauty has a total of 7 distribution centers in 7 different states.
+As of January 31, 2026, Ulta Beauty operated 1,591 stores worldwide, including 1,505 Ulta Beauty stores in the United States and 86 Space NK stores in the United Kingdom and Ireland.
+The company also expanded internationally through a joint venture in Mexico with Grupo Axo and a franchise partnership in the Middle East with Alshaya Group.

-In 2025, Ulta Beauty announced its expansion into the Mexican market through a joint venture with the retail group Axo, marking its first international operation outside the United States.
+In 2025, Ulta Beauty launched their first store outside the United States, in The Avenues Mall, Kuwait.
+The company also announced their expansion into the Mexican market through a joint venture with the retail group Axo.
 This decision was part of the company's long-term growth strategy, following an evaluation that identified Mexico's beauty market as a sector with significant growth potential.
-The initial phase of this expansion includes plans to open stores in Mexico City and Guadalajara, aiming to introduce the brand to key urban centers.
+The initial phase of this expansion included plans to open stores in Mexico City and Guadalajara, and aimed to introduce the brand to key urban centers.

 Operations

 Ulta Beauty offers both high-end and drugstore cosmetics, skincare, and fragrances, in addition to its own brands of beauty products and fragrances.
-They sell brands such as MAC Cosmetics, Kylie Cosmetics, and ColourPop cosmetics.
+They sell brands such as MAC Cosmetics, Kylie Cosmetics, and ColourPop Cosmetics.

 Ulta Beauty sales were $713.8 million for the first quarter ending in May 2014.
 At the end of the second quarter ending in August 2014, Ulta Beauty reported that total sales increased by 22.2% and comparable store sales increased 9.8%.

-As of 2019, Ulta had stores in 48 states.
+In 2019, Ulta had stores in 48 states.
 A majority of Ulta Beauty stores are located in the East Coast region and in California.

-In August 2021, the retail chain Target started selling Ulta's products.

 The same year, Ulta joined the 15 Percent Pledge, which dedicated more store shelf space to Black-owned businesses.

+In 2020, Ulta Beauty announced a partnership with Credo Beauty to introduce a Credo-curated clean beauty collection in 100 Ulta stores and on Ulta.com.

 In 2022, Ulta collaborated with Allure, bringing a collection of 25,000 products to Allure’s online and brick-and-mortar stores.
 The collaboration ran from July to September 2022 and included brands such as Fenty Beauty, Drybar, Olaplex, Tula, The Ordinary, Peter Thomas Roth, CosRX, NYX, Morphe, and Beekman 1802 selected by Ulta's merchandising team.

 On January 1, 2024, Ulta Beauty began construction to move out from their original distribution center located in Romeoville, IL 888-FFC to their new Bolingbrook, IL 871-MFC building & began operations on August 5, 2024.

+Target partnership

-In August 2025, Ulta Beauty and Target Corporation formally announced that they were ending their partnership.
-The two companies mutually agreed to not renew their agreement for the coming year, meaning the Ulta Beauty at Target experience will end in August 2026.
-Ulta Beauty products will still be available in Target stores and online until then.
+In August 2021, the retail chain Target started selling Ulta's products.
+By 2025, there were 600 Target locations selling Ulta products, 200 short of their mutual goal.
+Following the failure to meet projected goals, Ulta Beauty and Target Corporation formally announced that they were ending their partnership in August 2025.
+The two companies mutually agreed to not renew their agreement for the coming year, meaning the Ulta Beauty at Target experience would end in August 2026.
+Ulta Beauty products were still available in Target stores and online until the end of the agreement.